zetenyLevay/project-2-2-group-1/README.md

 **Project 2-2 | Group 1**

 ## Project Description
-This project is a C++ implementation of a 2D Thermal fluid flow simulation using the **Lattice Boltzmann Method (LBM)**.
+This project is a C++/CUDA implementation of a 2D Thermal fluid flow simulation using the **Lattice Boltzmann Method (LBM)**.
 It utilizes a D2Q9 lattice model and a Double-Distribution Function (DDF) approach to simulate both macroscopic fluid momentum and thermodynamic energy transfer.

-Currently, this aims to be a robust CPU based prototype.
-To prepare for High-Performance Computing (HPC) and future GPU/CUDA acceleration, the core data structures are implemented using a **Structure of Arrays (SoA)** memory layout to ensure continuous memory access and maximize memory coalescing.

-.
+This project implements both a C++ based parallelized CPU implementation using OpenMP and an optimized CUDA implementation.
+The results are visualized by a GUI implementation by default unless another option is specified as a parameter.

+In order to fully optimize the GPU implementation, a Structure of Arrays (SoA) memory layout is used to maximize memory performance.
+More details are available in our report.

+The GUI will use CUDA implementation if compiled on a machine with CUDA support, otherwise it will fallback to the CPU implementation.

 ## Prerequisites

-- **C++17** compiler (GCC 11+, Clang 14+)
+- **C++17** compiler
-- **CMake** 3.14+
+- **CMake** 3.15+
 - **CUDA Toolkit** 12+ (optional, for GPU acceleration)
 - **OpenGL** + **GLFW** (optional, for GUI)
 - **OpenMP** (optional, for CPU multi-threading)